-A highly coveted medicinal fungus that only grows naturally on the heads of caterpillars living above 14,000 feet in the Himalaya mountains can also be found in Carson City, Nev.
-John C. Holliday is to thank for that.
+A highly coveted medicinal fungus that only grows naturally on the heads of caterpillars living above 14,000 feet in the Himalaya mountains can also be found in Carson City.
+Small Business Exporter of the Year, John C. Holliday, is to thank for that.

 While many may not understand the significance behind Holliday’s ability to grow this unique fungus from tissue cultures, it’s noteworthy to mention that many people around the world are enjoying health benefits from his Northern Nevada organically grown products.